-- 2. Remove the filter cap. - Fill the fuel tank slowly.
-Install the filter cap.
-If spillage occurs, wipe off excess fuel and wash down area with water. - NOTE: Drain water and sediment from fuel tank as required by prevailing conditions.
+Open the filter cap.

+Fill the fuel tank slowly.
+Close the filter cap.
+If spillage occurs, wipe off excess fuel and was down area with water

+NOTE: Drain water and sediment from fuel tank as required by prevailing conditions.
 Also, drain water and sediment from the main fuel storage tank weekly and before the tank is refilled.
 This will help prevent water or sediment being pumped from the storage tank into the lift truck fuel tank.